benthevining/linfra/docs/rst/usage.rst

 The critical functionality linfra provides consists of:

-* CMake presets, which depend on
+* CMake presets
-* :ref:`Environment variables <env-vars>` (configured using ``direnv``)
+* :ref:`Environment variables <env-vars>` (configured using ``direnv`` on Unix and batch scripts on Windows)
 * :ref:`CMake utility code <cmake-modules>` (mostly to make tests work on all target platforms)

-Several of the scripts and files enabling this functionality are required to be at a known path on the filesystem, and cannot easily be fetched by something like ``CPM.cmake`` or ``FetchContent`` (specifically, the CMake preset json files and the crosscompiling emulator wrapper scripts) -- therefore, I recommend making linfra a git submodule of your consuming project.
+Several of the scripts and files enabling this functionality are required to be at a known path on the filesystem, and cannot easily be fetched by something like ``CPM.cmake`` or ``FetchContent`` (specifically, the CMake preset json files, the environment variable configuration scripts, and the crosscompiling emulator wrapper scripts) -- therefore, I recommend making linfra a git submodule of your consuming project.
 This is how the Limes libraries consume linfra.

 Assuming linfra is a git submodule at the path ``linfra/``, you can enable linfra's functionality with the following files: